amaro900217/testing-php-runtime-js/README.md

 ## TO-DO

 - Use heavy frameworks for testing...
+- Rewrite the parameters of the http lifecycle.. check php-cgi-wasm, params, cookies, headers..
 - Only persist a php project folder, skip the rest if possible (anyways we have to keep them in memory so this wont work maybe ??)
 - Have a look at php-wasm-builder...
 - Rewrite using vite